syncfusion-content/blazor-docs/blazor/mention/sorting.md

 # Sorting in Mention

 You can display the suggestion list items in a specific order.
-It has possible types of `Ascending` or `Descending` and `None` in the `SortOrder` property.
+It can be `Ascending` `Descending` or `None` in the `SortOrder` property.

 The available type of sort orders are: